apereo/cas/README.md

 <a name="LocalSiteGeneration">  </a>
 ## Local Site Generation

+### Markdown Engine
+[kramdown](http://kramdown.gettalong.org/) is the markdown engine used by the site.
+You'll need to download kramdown before attempting to run the build.
+See [documentation](http://kramdown.gettalong.org/installation.html) for platform-specific details.

+### Build
 Generating the site to preview changes _before_ commit is encouraged.
 Install [jekyll](http://jekyllrb.com/) and execute the following command from the documentation root directory:

 ```bash